-Video games are predicted to be US $90 billion market by 2020 with over 2.5 billion people in the world already playing them.
+Video games are valued to be US $179 billion market in 2022 with over 3.24 billion people in the world already playing them.
 Gaming is a giant in the entertainment industry, allowing many of us to while away hours playing them as a distraction, as a challenge or as a way to enjoy time with others.
 Some of those people are your kids, and while you may allow and even encourage your kids to play them, there are ways you can help them do it so that it continues to be a safe, enjoyable way for them to spend their time:

 Make sure the game is ok for your child.

 Use settings or restrictions in your gaming consoles or mobile devices to manage the games that your kids are allowed to download or play on their devices.
 Video games played on consoles like Xbox or PlayStation have an age-rating set by a standards organization in each country (such as the ESRB (North America), PEGI (Europe) or GRAC (South Korea)).
 Gaming apps downloaded for Android and Windows devices have age ratings set by an international coalition called the IARC.
 Apps played on Apple devices have age ratings set by the app developer and reviewed by Apple.

 Create a safe space for them to play.

 Use privacy settings so they are not connected to the internet or playing with or against people on the internet that they do not know.